ORIGIN & FUNCTIONS

 Skylight,, Robert C. Murphy Courts of Appeal Building, 361 Rowe Blvd., Annapolis, Maryland, April 2017.
 Photo by Diane F. Evartt.

-Cases are heard by the Court of Appeals almost exclusively by way of certiorari (i.e., on review), a process which gives the Court the ability to decide which cases to hear.
-The Court may review a case decided by the Court of Special Appeals or may bring up for review cases filed in that court before they are decided there.
-Moreover, the Court of Appeals may review certain decisions rendered by the Circuit Court if that court acted in an appellate capacity on an appeal from the District Court.
-The Court of Appeals, however, is required by law to hear cases involving the death penalty, legislative redistricting, removal of certain State officials, and the certifications of questions of law.
+Cases are heard by the Supreme Court of Maryland almost exclusively by way of certiorari (i.e., on review), a process which gives the Court the ability to decide which cases to hear.
+The Court may review a case decided by the Appellate Court of Maryland or may bring up for review cases filed in that court before they are decided there.
+Moreover, the Supreme Court of Maryland may review certain decisions rendered by the Circuit Court if that court acted in an appellate capacity on an appeal from the District Court.
+The Supreme Court of Maryland, however, is required by law to hear cases involving the death penalty, legislative redistricting, removal of certain State officials, and the certifications of questions of law.

-The Court may adopt rules of judicial administration, practice, and procedure which have the force of law.
+The Supreme Court of Maryland may adopt rules of judicial administration, practice, and procedure which have the force of law.
 It also reviews recommendations of the State Board of Law Examiners and conducts disciplinary proceedings involving members of the bench and bar.

-The Court of Appeals is composed of seven judges, one from each of the seven Appellate Judicial Circuits.
+The Supreme Court of Maryland is composed of seven justices, one from each of the seven Appellate Judicial Circuits.

 APPELLATE JUDICIAL CIRCUITS